 Members join with the intention of engaging.
 They expect they will learn something.
 They hope to meet others like them.
 Belonging might help them advance their career.
 Usually, they are fuzzy on the exact value they will get, but they do expect to get some value.
 New members are profoundly disappointed when they notice they are not getting any value.
 They think they made a mistake by joining, and that doesn’t feel good.

-At the same time, association staff knows that the new member has many opportunities to engage.
+At the same time, association staff knows the new member has many opportunities to engage.
 Why won’t they just take that first step?